iambrj/notes/hussaini-alam-house.md

     this against dowry.
 Ironic how both are oppressive.
 - 100 coins Bawajaan paid to "buy" Khalajaan
 - Mahr and rules how much to be paid based on intercourse
-- Masculinity is less if a man is more affectionate
 - How men are comfortable with Khalajaan making such a choice, audacity of a woman to speak out against her impotent husband
 - Patriarchy operations